rsmuc/health_monitoring_plugins/README.md

 ###### Version 0.0.2

-* Added Unit Tests for some plugins
+* Added Unit Tests for all plugins
+* Fixed a bug in check_snmp_raritan Inlet check
 * Cleaned up code

 ###### Version 0.0.1